 - poor soil

 - no pruning

 Diseases and pests most often won’t affect a Black Eyed Susan vine’s blooming schedule.
 Don’t feel bad if your Black Eyed Susan vine doesn’t bloom.
 In most cases, it’s due to factors outside of your control.

 How Often Can a Black Eyed Susan Vine Be Blooming?

 The Black Eyed Susan vine can bloom constantly from May to first frost.
 This does not apply during the first year of its life, when the vine is sensitive to growing conditions.
 The vine will bloom when it feels like it, with your actions having little impact.
 After that, with some attention and care you should be able to make your vine bloom repeatedly throughout the warmest months of the year.

-Can a Black Eyed Susan Vine Bloom in Any Climate?
+Do Black Eyed Susans Thrive in Any Climate?

 No, there is no guarantee of blooming for this vine outside of USDA 9–12 zones.
 Provide the Black Eyed Susan vine with a condition closest to its native African climate.
 This means the vine needs a sunny and cool climate for the best flowering results.